Nino Rojas

-Nino Flavio Rojas Sagal (born 4 April 1987) is a Chilean former footballer who played as a striker for clubs in Chile and Costa Rica.
+Nino Flavio Rojas Sagal (born 4 April 1987) is a Chilean former professional footballer who played as a forward for clubs in Chile and Costa Rica.

 Career

 A product of Rangers de Talca youth system, Rojas had an extensive career in his homeland.
 He made appearances in the Chilean top division for Rangers, Curicó Unido and Unión La Calera.
 He also played for well-known clubs such as Deportes Temuco, Deportes Concepción, Cobreloa, Santiago Morning, among others.

 In 2017, he had a stint with Alajuelense in the Costa Rican top division, where he came recommended by the former Chile international footballer Iván Zamorano since the coach was Benito Floro who had coached Zamorano in Real Madrid.

 His last club was Independiente de Cauquenes.

 Personal life

 Rojas is nicknamed El Portaviones del Maule (The Aircraft Carrier from Maule) due to his strong build.

 Rojas is the cousin of the Chile international footballer Ángelo Sagal and his younger brother Bastián, and the son of Bernardino "Loco Nino" Rojas, a well-known footballer in his city of birth, Talca.